Where is Fabrizio Ravanelli now?

-As well as coaching, Ravanelli works as a TV pundit in Italy for channels such as Sky Italia.
+Away from coaching, Ravanelli has worked as a TV pundit in Italy for channels such as Sky Italia and ESPN.

-He has since spoken of his love for Middlesbrough and desire to return to the club one day as manager.
+He has also spoken of his love for Middlesbrough and desire to return to the club one day as manager.

 Fabrizio Ravanelli: Premier League Statistics

 |Premier League Teams Played for||Derby County, Middlesbrough|

 Statistics courtesy of www.premierleague.com